All applications for admission should be submitted online directly to the Yale Graduate School Office of Admissions.

 - Recommendations for admission are based solely on academic grounds: factors such as the potential for a student to successfully complete the course work, past academic record and work experience, letters of recommendation, standardized test scores, and motivation for studying Statistics.

-As of 2017, approximately 350 students apply for admission to the terminal M.A. program each year.
-Of those, about 35 are offered admission, which yields 12-16 M.A. students each year.
+In most recent years, approximately 400 students have applied for admission to the terminal M.A. program.
+Of those, about about 40 are offered admission, which yields 12-16 M.A. students each year.
 Because of this selectivity, many well-qualified students are not offered admission.
+We expect these numbers to change slightly with the new M.S. program.
+We are offering deferrals related to the COVID-19 pandemic, as well.